burlinson/AI/_posts/2026-04-11-AI-Governance.md

 While Data Governance and AI Governance are similar disciplines, and AI is heavily reliant on Data Governance, they are two different but related frameworks.

-The key purpose of Data Governance is to produce **high quality data**.
-Whereas the key purpose of AI Governance is to clearly define **who is accountable** when AI leads to bad outcomes.
+The purpose of Data Governance is to produce high quality data that business teams can **trust**.
+Whereas the purpose of AI Governance is to clearly define who is **accountable** when AI leads to bad outcomes.

 Most firms already have Data Governance frameworks.
 They can clearly identify if data quality is sufficient for business purposes.
 They know who is accountable for data quality, how to measure it and what to do when bad data shows up.